platformatic/undici-slicer-interceptor/README.md

 }
 ```

-This will add `x-cache-tags: static,cdn` to all matching responses.
+This will add `x-cache-tags: static,cdn` to all matching responses (or your custom header name if specified).

 #### User-specific Resources